ehrpg/qstar/docs/character/index.md

 > Attributes define the character's overall physique and mental capabilities.
 > As such they count as the cornerstone for a character's Skill.

-An average person has each Attribute at 1 or 2 points.
-A rating of 0 is an impairment, while a 5 is almost superhuman.
+An average person has each Attribute at 2 or 3 points.
+A rating of 1 is an impairment, while a 6 is almost superhuman.

 ### Attribute Damage

 Attribute Damage decreases the character's Attribute, e.g. from a 5 to a 4.
 This Attribute Damage can be **temporary** or **permanently**.

-Attribute Damage does not change any pools, such as Health.
-E.g. when using a heavy weapon Might Damage may impose a penalty if the weapon's requirement are not met anymore.
+Any damage to Attributes can reduce other stats like Bulk, Overburdened, Pace, etc.

+If an Attribute **permanently** drops to 0, the character dies.

 <div class="left" markdown="1">